University of the East: Notable alumni

 The University of the East has produced thousands of graduates from its over 70 years of existence.
-Prominents are Manuel "Kabayan" L. De Castro, former Vice President of the Philippines, former Senator and broadcaster.
-Other senators are Alfredo S. Lim and Robert "Sonny" Jaworski.
+Prominents are Noli de Castro, former Vice President of the Philippines, former Senator and broadcaster.
+Other senators are Alfredo Lim and Robert Jaworski.

-The university produced Justices from the Supreme Court of the Philippines, Court of Appeals and other legal luminaries, namely Chief Justice Lucas P. Bersamin, Justice Dante O. Tinga, Justice Normandie B. Pizzaro, Justice Japar B. Dimaampao, Justice Franchito N. Diamante and Arturo G. Tayag.
-Also UE has produced many government officials, such as members of the Congress of the Philippines, governors and mayors.
-Some famous legal counsels include Atty.
-Ferdinand Topacio, chief of the Public Attorney's Office Persida Rueda-Acosta.
+The university produced Justices from the Supreme Court of the Philippines, Court of Appeals and other legal luminaries, namely Lucas Bersamin, Dante Tinga, Normandie Pizzaro, Japar Dimaampao, Franchito Diamante and Arturo Tayag.
+UE has produced many government officials, such as members of the Congress of the Philippines, governors and mayors.
+Legal counsels include Ferdinand Topacio.

 In the field of science, Filipino archaeologist and former director of the Anthropology Division of National Museum of the Philippines Alfredo E. Evangelista finished his Bachelor of Arts degree in history from the university.
-Famous poets of the second modernist movement in Filipino poetry include National Artist Virgilio S. Almario, Teo Antonio and Rogelio Mangahas.
+Poets of the second modernist movement in Filipino poetry include National Artist Virgilio S. Almario, Teo Antonio and Rogelio Mangahas.

-Other distinguished alumni are businessmen Andrew Tan and Rizalino S. Navarro; broadcasters Peter Musñgi, Quinito Henson, Erwin Tulfo, Ramon Tulfo and Ricky Lo; sports icons Baby Dalupan, Robert Jaworski, Nicole Almeda, Jerry Codiñera, Allan Caidic, James Yap and Paul Lee.
+Other alumni are businessmen Andrew Tan and Rizalino S. Navarro; broadcasters Peter Musñgi, Quinito Henson, Erwin Tulfo, Ramon Tulfo and Ricky Lo; sportspeople Baby Dalupan, Robert Jaworski, Jerry Codiñera, Allan Caidic, James Yap and Paul Lee.